redwoodjs/release-tooling/README.md

   Where `RWFW_PATH` is the path to your local copy of the Redwood monorepo and `REDWOOD_GITHUB_TOKEN` is a personal access token with the `public_repo` scope.

-- Check out the `main` and `next` branches from the Redwood monorepo's remote.
+- Check out the `main` and `next` branches from the Redwood monorepo's remote:

   ```bash
   cd $RWFW_PATH